 The 2019 One World Festival: Sharing Our Stories will be held Thursday, May 23, from 9:30 a.m. to 2:30 p.m. along First Avenue West — between 8th Street West and 9th Street West — with activities in St. Andrew’s Presbyterian Church, the Tom Thomson Art Gallery, and the Owen Sound and North Grey Union Public Library.

 — With thanks to everyone who participated, presented and performed at the 2018 Grey Bruce One World Festival: Learning Together

-Here is the lineup for the eighth-annual Grey Bruce One World Festival, Thursday, May 17, 2018, in downtown Owen Sound, along First Avenue West between 8th Street West and 9th Street West, with activities in St. Andrew’s Presbyterian Church, the Tom Thomson Art Gallery and Owen Sound & North Grey Union Public Library.
+This was the lineup for the eighth-annual Grey Bruce One World Festival, held Thursday, May 17, 2018, in downtown Owen Sound, along First Avenue West between 8th Street West and 9th Street West, with activities in St. Andrew’s Presbyterian Church, the Tom Thomson Art Gallery and Owen Sound & North Grey Union Public Library.

 In the Bandstand on 1st Avenue West